Building a VR Ready PC or Laptop

-Laptops are also coming out with external graphics, meaning that the graphics card is housed in an enclosure connected to the laptop.
+Note that laptops are also coming out with support for external graphics via thunderbolt ports.
+This means that the graphics card is housed in an enclosure connected to the laptop.
 This is something to keep an eye on, as it allows you to match the capabilities of a desktop system without the size and weight of a traditional desktop computer.
-The technology is expensive though, and only available to high end systems at the moment.
+However, the technology is expensive, and there is a 10–15% performance loss when using an eGPU.

 GPU Naming Conventions — How do cards compare?